$0.13 and 20 Minute Home-Roasted Fair Trade, Organic Coffee Beans

 This is the recipe that opened my eyes to how fun and affordable home cooking can be.
+Roasting your own coffee beans at home.
+Who knew you could even do that and who knew it was so quick, easy and affordable!
 All you need is 1 ingredient, $0.13, and 20 minutes!

 - 1 baking sheet lined with aluminum foil

 - 2 large bowls (preferably at least 1 is a colander)